meowmeowahr/KevinbotV3-KiCAD/Writerside/topics/Learn-about-Kevinbot-P2-Board.md

 Thanks to PCBWay for providing high-quality and fast PCB prototypes.

+I would recommend them for any of your PCB needs.
+They offer fast turnaround and shipping.

 [Get a Quote Here for as low as $5](https://www.pcbway.com/orderonline.aspx)

 <img src="pcb-edges.png" width="500" alt="pcb edges"></img>